jemus42/jemsugo/README.md

 ## Included shortcodes

-(I should document these properly)
+(I should document these properly if this works out)

 <!-- Links -->
 [hugo]: https://gohugo.io/